Article updated 7/6/2017.

 The Patriot is a surface-to-air missile (SAM) system fielded by a multitude of countries, including the United States, Israel, the Netherlands, Japan, and Saudi Arabia.
 In service since the 1980s, Patriot is the primary air defense system for the US military, and over one thousand launchers have been built.
-An operational Patriot battery includes a missile launcher unit, a generator unit, an antennae mast group, and a radar unit.
-The Patriot system is comparable to the S-300 missile system fielded by Russia and many other states in that both are modern, road-mobile, long-range radar-guided SAM systems.
+An operational Patriot battery includes a missile launcher unit, a generator unit, an antennae mast group, a radar unit, and a number of other support components.
+The Patriot system is comparable to the S-300 missile system fielded by Russia and many other countries in that both are modern, road-mobile, radar-guided SAM systems.

-The Patriot system has undergone many changes since its initial introduction to military service in 1984.
-Initially, the Patriot was designed solely for use against airbreathing targets, e.g. cruise missiles and airplanes.
-However, as the US Army’s primary high-performance air defense system, the Patriot was later tasked with ballistic missile defense as well.
-To add this capability, engineers added a ballistic missile defense mode, which altered the behavior of the radar so that it would scan much higher — 89 degrees as opposed to 25.
+The Patriot system has undergone many changes since its initial introduction in 1984.
+At the start, Patriot was designed solely for use against airbreathing targets, e.g. cruise missiles, helicopters, airplanes, etc. However, as the US Army’s primary high-performance air defense system, the Patriot was later tasked with ballistic missile defense as well.
+To add this capability, engineers programmed ballistic missile defense mode, which altered the behavior of the radar so that it would scan much higher — 89 degrees from the horizontal as opposed to 25.
 This alteration allowed the Patriot’s radar to detect ballistic missiles, which follow a parabolic flight path.
 The higher scanning profile resulted in a tradeoff: performance against traditional threats was diminished, so operators were instructed to switch between the airbreathing target detection and ballistic target detection modes based on the anticipated threat.
-This version of the Patriot with upgraded software, called the Patriot Advanced Capability (PAC)-1, was capable of engaging ballistic missiles, but it still had critical shortcomings.
+This version of the Patriot with upgraded software, called the Patriot Advanced Capability-1 (PAC-1), was capable of engaging ballistic missiles, but it still had critical shortcomings.

 Initial US government reports on the Patriot in the Gulf War overstated performance dramatically.
 While officials claimed successful interception rates of over 90%, it is clear now that this was not the case.
 In fact, Patriot performance was rather poor.
-While the official combat record of the Patriot missiles in the Gulf War is still classified, research done by third parties as well as high-profile failures to intercept indicate that the Patriot batteries had serious difficulties countering Iraqi SCUD missiles.
-Computer glitches and guidance issues hampered the ability of Patriot batteries to engage ballistic targets.
-The US military’s internal review of Gulf War Patriot performance remains classified; the internal review most likely concluded that Patriot batteries performed poorly during the Gulf War, though the Army does not admit this publicly.
+While the official combat record of the Patriot missiles in the Gulf War is still classified, research done by third parties as well as high-profile failures to intercept indicate that the Patriot batteries had serious difficulties countering Iraqi Scud missiles.
+Computer glitches, fuze issues, and guidance problems hampered Patriot’s effectiveness, in many cases by causing Patriot’s warhead to detonate without sufficiently damaging the target, making it seem that Patriot had achieved a hit when in fact the target’s warhead was still intact and deadly.

-Patriot’s troubles during the Gulf War were brought to the public’s attention when a Patriot battery failed to intercept a SCUD missile which then killed 27 when it struck an army barracks.
-The failure was later attributed to a rounding error in the Patriot’s fire control unit clock; the relatively minuscule error was significant only because of the immense speeds of the missile as well as its target, which resulted in the small discrepancy being amplified into a critical error.
+Patriot’s troubles during the Gulf War came to the public’s attention when a Patriot battery failed to intercept a Scud missile aimed at an army barracks, resulting in the death of 27 soldiers The failure was later attributed to a rounding error in the Patriot’s fire control unit clock.
+This relatively minuscule discrepancy was significant only because of the formidable speeds of the missile as well as its target, which amplified the small error into a critical one.

 Recent Combat Success

-While undoubtedly more capable in the missile defense role than previous Patriot iterations, the capabilities of the PAC-3 still needed to be demonstrated in combat.
-The United States tested the PAC-3 on a small scale during Operation Iraqi Freedom, when Patriot successfully intercepted all nine SCUD missiles encountered.
+While undoubtedly more capable in the missile defense role than previous Patriot iterations, the capabilities of PAC-3 and PAC-2 GEM still needed to be demonstrated in combat.
+The US Army tested the new Patriot equipment on a small scale during Operation Iraqi Freedom, achieving nine successful intercepts out of nine attempts.

-The news of PAC-3’s success in Saudi service could not come at a better time.
+For Raytheon, Patriot’s success in Saudi service could not come at a better time.
 Poland recently inked a deal to procure Patriot systems, and Germany is considering extending the service of the Patriot instead of adopting Lockheed Martin’s new MEADS system.
 In addition, PAC-3 Mid-Segment Enhancement (MSE), which boosts range by 15km and maximum altitude by 50%, is under development.
 The combat record of the Saudi Patriots will go a long ways towards reassuring current and prospective Patriot customers that the system is capable of handling ballistic missile threats effectively and that funding MSE development is worthwhile.
-In addition, the Raytheon engineers will be able to use information gleaned by the Saudis to improve Patriot’s performance even further, and Patriot engineers can now boast that their PAC-3 design is extensively combat-tested and proven against SCUD-type threats.
+In addition, the Raytheon engineers will be able to use information gleaned by the Saudis to improve Patriot’s performance even further, and Patriot engineers can now boast that their PAC-3 design is extensively combat-tested.

 However, the job of Patriot engineers is far from complete.
-While SCUD missiles are challenging targets, the SCUD design is also decades old.
-Russia and China have produced more modern missiles designed specifically to defeat US missile defense systems, which the Patriot has yet to face.
-Missiles such as the Iskander tactical ballistic missile have countermeasures installed and are also capable of pulling high-g maneuvers to avoid interceptors such as the Patriot.
-The Patriot’s combat capabilities against these more sophisticated ballistic missiles are yet to be demonstrated.
+While SCUD-type missiles are challenging targets, their underlying design is decades old.
+Russia and China have produced more modern missiles designed specifically to defeat US missile defense systems which Patriot has yet to face.
+For example, the Iskander tactical ballistic missile has onboard countermeasures and can execute high-g maneuvers to avoid interception.
+Patriot’s combat capabilities against these more sophisticated ballistic missiles remains unknown.